sirixdb/sirixdb.github.io/concepts.md

 Instead, database pages are copied to memory, updated and synced to a file in batches by means of a post-order traversal of the internal tree-structure once a transaction commits.

 Our page-structure is heavily inspired by the operating system ZFS.
 However, we used some of the ideas to store and version data on a sub-file level.
-We'll see that Marc Kramis came up with a novel sliding snapshot algorithm to version record pages, based on observed shortcomings of versioning approaches from backup systems.
+We will see that Marc Kramis came up with a novel sliding snapshot algorithm to version record pages, based on observed shortcomings of versioning approaches from backup systems.

 ### Page structure